debops/debops/docs/getting-started.rst

 Server configuration
 --------------------

-The role supports different modes of operation, depending on the presence of MariaDB or MySQL server installed locally or not, or presence of a tunneled connection to a remote server.
+The role supports different modes of operation, depending on the presence of a MariaDB or MySQL server installed locally or not, or presence of a tunneled connection to a remote server.